Marius Niculae: Sporting

 The start of the new season found Niculae continuing to struggle to find his spot in the first team squad.
 He played his first league match in a 0–2 away defeat against Vitória Setúbal on 12 September, coming off the bench in the 63rd minute.
 Two days later, he suffered another injury on his right foot while training.
 He came back on the field after a five-month break on 19 February 2005, in a goalless draw with Leiria, coming as a substitute for Ricardo Sá Pinto in the 81st minute.
 He made his first competitive start since his recovery nine days later, in an easy 4–0 home win against Estoril, scoring the first goal.
-On 14 April, he scored what proved to be his final goal for Sporting, equalizing with a powerful header in a 4–1 home win against Newcastle United in the UEFA Cup quarter-finals.
+On 14 April, he scored what proved to be his final goal for Sporting, equalising with a powerful header in a 4–1 home win against Newcastle United in the UEFA Cup quarter-finals.
 On 18 May, he came off the bench in the 73rd minute of the UEFA Cup final played on the home ground and lost by Sporting 1–3 over CSKA Moscow.
 He played his final match for The Lions four days later, appearing 90 full minutes in a 2–4 home defeat to Nacional Madeira.

 On 14 June, he announced he would leave the club at the end of the month, since he did not reach an agreement over a contract extension; Sporting was offering a new contract with 70% less pay, while he was willing to accept a 30% pay reduction.
 He ended his four-year spell in Portugal, scoring 14 goals in 59 appearances in the league.
 During these years, he was also teammates with youngsters Ricardo Quaresma, Miguel Veloso and Cristiano Ronaldo, being roommates with the latter for a while in the team's training camps.